School of Business Administration opens for fall semester; John H. Wharton named director.

 MBA program introduced.

-An expanded program of graduate studies also grew out of the curriculum review authorized by Dean Carroll.
 From the earliest years, students with B.S. degrees in business administration could undertake graduate study in master's and doctoral programs.
 With the creation of the MBA program in 1948, students coming from non-business backgrounds could also pursue a graduate degree in business.

 Harry E. Salzberg Memorial Lecture established.